tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise2-DataSources.md

    **IMPORTANT**

-   The Field group name has to be unique, please rename fieldGroup and use this naming convention: **WeatherByZipemailAddress** so in this case, the name should be **WeatherByZipPuchadha**
+   The Field group name must be unique.
+Select 'fieldgroup{n}' by highlighting it and rename it using this naming convention: **WeatherByZipUserID** so in this case, the name should be **WeatherByZipAepholuser+pot1+001**

+   In the Dynamic Values section, enter 'zip'.

      <!---
      ![Demo](./images/fg1.png)